 This is a gentle, easy walk starting in the peaceful village of Cowden, West Kent, near the Sussex border and visiting three manor houses of great character, before taking in a high viewpoint and returning across grassy meadows.
-In 2018 there was new excellent new signage.
-There is just one easy non-avoidable stile.
+In 2018 there is excellent new signage and no compulsory stiles.